There are a number of Christian concepts being imitated by secular religion.

 - Secular ceremonies for secular ‘namings’, weddings and funerals by secular celebrants.
 It has its Funday, a poor substitute for God’s weekly holiday.

 - Secular morality: political correctness is the new morality, noticeably omitting the first four of the ten commandments and modifying the other six.
 Secular morality is selective.
-Moral inversion turns morality on its head.
+Moral inversion turns morality on its head; noticed by intelligent commentators.

 - Secular sin is addressed in its new form as thought crime, with social services and educational establishments as the Thought Police.